AgoRapide/AgoRapide/README.md

 # AgoRapide
-Lightweight pragmatic integrated library for creation of .NET REST API offering JSON and HTML views.
+Lightweight pragmatic integrated library for creation of .NET REST APIs offering JSON and HTML views.
 Key-value single table database storage with data-driven entity model.
 Written in C# 7.0 using Visual Studio 2017.

 PLEASE NOTE: AgoRapide is currently in the alpha-stage of development.
 Only use it if you are curious and / or want to help us with contributions.
 One welcome contribution would for instance be attending to TODO's in this document!

 # What is AgoRapide?
 (Note: For code examples please scroll further down)

-AgoRapide is a REST API library based on .NET offering JSON and HTML views.
+AgoRapide is a .NET library for creation of REST APIs offering JSON and HTML views.

 AgoRapide is open sourced and MIT-licensed